gabe-sky/puppet-cis_facts/README.md

 Don't dither.
 When you mention this idea to someone, they invariably start brainstorming.
 Theoretical discussion is fun!
 But this does not result in code or pull requests.

 Make it super easy to discover and report nodes' status.
-Using facts means that a person can use an `mco` command with a cleverly-crafted `--with-fact` flag to quickly get a report of machines that are failing some certain test.
+Using facts means that a person can use an `mco` command with a cleverly-crafted `--select` flag to quickly get a report of machines that are failing some certain test.
 Or you could do a PuppetDB query.
 Or look in the Enterprise Console.
 Using facts makes these things easy.

-I've also included more raw notes on why and how and things in a separate document, inside this repository, from when I did a "Demo."

-  Demo_Notes.txt

 # Implementation